pzacha/event_calendar/README.md

 * Bootstrap 4

 ## TODO
-List of features ready and TODOs for future development
+List of TODOs for future development
 * User model (many-to-many relationship with Event model)
 * User authentication
 * Method detecting if users events are overlapping